 New object types are created by clicking the Insert New Object button located under the layer list in the panel.
 Clicking the Insert New Object button will bring up the Insert New Object box.

-Once you have inserted a new object type, you may move it by using the move tool.
-When moving, objects automatically snap to the edge of the page.
+Once you have inserted a new object type, you may move it with the move tool.
+The object will automatically snap to the edge of the page.

 Title: The Name/Title field at the top of the menu can be used to label the new object.
 Toggle the Box Title On at the top of the Object Settings menu to display the Title and adjust font settings and background.